Introduction to Open Education Resources

 There is growing use and creation of OER in Australia.
-Recently the Australian Departments of Education agreed to licence their websites and publications under CC BY 4.0.
-Tasmania, South Australia, New South Wales, Queensland, Western Australia, Victoria and the Australian Government Departments of Education have licensed their websites under CC BY 4.0 and the other states/territories are in the process of implementation.
-Many of the Departments of Education and non- government school sector are beginning to license their learning resources under Creative Commons licenses to ensure wider sharing and building of knowledge.
+All Australian Departments of Education have licensed their websites under CC BY 4.0. and applying CC licences to their publications.
+Increasingly government and non- government schools are licensing their learning resources under Creative Commons licences to ensure wider sharing and building of knowledge.

 • Education Services Australia licensing more than 1600 digital learning resources from the national digital resources collection under CC licences through Scootle